First students awarded Six60 scholarships

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Four University of Otago students have hit the right note in their quest for a music scholarship sponsored by Dunedin band Six60.
+Four university students have hit the right note in their quest for a music scholarship sponsored by Kiwi band Six60.

-TJ Zimba, Samuel Leaper, Teone Hotu and Emily Kerr-Bell have been selected as the first recipients of the Six60 Scholarships, which were launched after the band purchased their famous Castle St property earlier this year.
+TJ Zimba, Samuel Leaper, Teone Hotu and Emily Kerr-Bell from the University of Otago were selected as the first recipients of the Six60 Scholarships, which were launched after the band purchased their famous Castle St property earlier this year.

 The scholarships include a $10,000 rent rebate, as well as mentoring from the band and access to the university’s new recording studios.